 7.5.1.
 Recreational pressure has been discounted as an impact pathway as the site is several km from any developments proposed under the VoWH LPP2.
-Great crested newts are not particularly sensitive to recreational pressure.
-Natural England considered that 100% of the site was in favourable condition in 2010.
-The Earth Trust manages public access to limit access to the SAC and directs visitors instead to the Wittenham Clumps and other land within its ownership.
 Water resource impacts have been discounted because there is not abstraction for the Public Water Supply in Vale of White Horse from the Little Wittenham pools.
-Air quality has been discounted because no significant roads lie within 200m of the SAC.
-Little Wittenham SAC is sensitive to water quality, as it relies on unpolluted water.
+Air quality has been discounted because no significant roads lie within 200m of the SAC.Little Wittenham SAC is sensitive to water quality, as it relies on unpolluted water.
 As it lies adjacent to the River Thames, any pollution events upstream could affect the integrity of the site if flooding is possible.
-The upstream Thames forms the eastern boundary of the Vale of White Horse, and flows past Abingdon-on-Thames and Oxford.
+The upstream Thames forms the eastern boundary of the Vale of White Horse, and flows past Abingdon and Oxford.
 However, the LPP2 does not propose any site allocations or areas of search whereby surface water pollution into the Thames flowing past the SAC is a realistic risk.